-Students have the opportunity to learn and get to know other students and faculty through the student group, the National Student Speech-Language-Hearing Association (NSSLHA).
-Meeting dates and times are posted on the Department website calendar (https://slhs.arizona.edu/student-groups) and on bulletin boards in the SLHS building, and information will be sent out via the SLHS listsery.
+Students can learn and get to know other students and faculty through the student group, the National Student Speech-Language-Hearing Association (NSSLHA).
+Meeting dates and times are posted on the Department website calendar (https://slhs.arizona.edu/student-groups) and on bulletin boards in the SLHS building, and information will be sent out via the SLHS listserv.

-The Speech, Language, and Hearing Sciences Student Success, Innovation, and Community Outreach HUB
+The SLHS Student Success, Innovation, and Community Outreach HUB